Sneha22SP/Azure_Capstone/README.md

 # :dizzy: AZURE MACHINE LEARNING ENGINNER :dizzy:

-This project gives us the opportunity to use the knowledge that we have obtained from the Nanodegree program to solve an interesting problem.In this project, we will create a two models :- one using AutomatedML(AutoML) and one customized model whose hyperparameters are tuned using HyperDrive.Then, compare the performance of the both models and deploy the best performing model.
+This project gives us the opportunity to use the knowledge that we have obtained from the Nanodegree program to solve an interesting problem.In this project, we will create a two models :- one using AutomatedML(AutoML) and one customized model whose hyperparameters are tuned using HyperDrive.Then, compare the performance of the both models and deploy the best performing model.This project will demonstarte our ability to use an external dataset (I am using heart_failure_prediction dataset from kaggle to build a classification model)in our workspace train a model using the different tools available in the AzureML framework as well as will get to know the ability to deploy the model as a webservice.

-          This project

 ![](screenshots/capstone-diagram.png)